Pare people: The British colonial period (c.1918-1961)

-Independence movement
+Independence movement (c.1940s-1962)

 The Pare Union formed in 1946 was one of Tanzania's first ethnic-based nationalist movements to begin activism against the colonial system.
 Among many grievances, was the exploitation through the production of export crops, particularly Sisal and Coffee.
 Like many other ethnic-based political groups in Tanganyika, The Pare Union then became part of the Tanganyika African Association (TAA), which later became the Tanganyika African National Union (TANU) in 1954.
-This prevented groups like the Pare Union from forming into full political parties that were ethnic in orientation.

-Moses Seenarine writes of the contribution of Pare women in the struggle: 'The Pare women's uprising in northwest Shambaai, Tanzania, occurred in early January 1945 and continued with demonstrations into 1946, involving thousands of women.
+This prevented groups like the Pare Union from forming into full political parties that were ethnic in orientation.Moses Seenarine writes of the contribution of Pare women in the struggle: 'The Pare women's uprising in northwest Shambaai, Tanzania, occurred in early January 1945 and continued with demonstrations into 1946, involving thousands of women.
 It began in Usangi, one of the chiefdoms, when the district commissioner arrived for discussions with the local chief.
 A crowd of hundreds (if not thousands) of women appeared, demanding an explanation of mbiru, a system of graduated taxation.
 When the commissioner tried to leave without addressing the women, they became enraged and mobbed the assembled officials.
 Two days later, women surrounded the chief's house singing songs, and ultimately stoned officials and battled police.'
 The Mbiru protest by the Pare people refusing to pay the colonial tax was eventually led by Paulo Kajiru of Mamba.
 The Pare eventually managed to defeat this tax system and went back to the flat rate of tax in 1947.
 This remains as an important historical event in Tanzania.

-Post-colonial
+Post-colonial impact on the Pare people

-The disruption of indigenous practices based on historical knowledge during the colonisation era failed to appreciate the cultural sustainability of Pare communities.
+The disruption of Pare indigenous practices based on historical knowledge during the colonisation era failed to appreciate the cultural sustainability of Pare communities.
 As documented in archival sources and oral histories, the alteration of post-colonial land management in the North Pare Mountains had an effect on environmental conditions.

 Colonial forest management and water policies were all abandoned, affecting the villages in many aspects, resulting in environmental degradation and a decrease in management capacity.
 It has been argued that the symbolic meaning of cultural practices, in the management of trees for instance, was more than rooted in local beliefs but also had a wider political and economic influence, as well as dissemination of knowledge for cultural preservation.